How to overpower bright sunlight with on-camera flash

 There is a super-useful shortcut built into those two simple values: Sunny 16, and the Guide Number.

-using the guide number of your flash to determine flash exposure
+Tutorial: How to use the guide number of your flash

 GN = distance * f-stop